TAMREF/shortest-even-cycle/README.md

 # Shortest even cycle

 Implementation of the paper [Shortest Even Cycle Problem is Tractible](https://arxiv.org/pdf/2111.02992.pdf) by A. Björklund et al.

-The implementation is highly inefficient.
-Any type of contribution is welcomed.
+This implementation is **highly inefficient**.
+Any kind of contribution is welcomed.

 ## Dependencies
 - Python 3.9